openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters).

 * `doctype`: REQUIRED.
 String identifying the credential type as defined in [@!ISO.18013-5].
 * `claims`: OPTIONAL.
-An object containing a list of name/value pairs, where the name is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is an object.
+Object containing a list of name/value pairs, where the name is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is an object.
 This object also contains a list of name/value pairs, where the name is a claim name value that is defined in the respective namespace and is offered in the Credential.
 The value is an object detailing the specifics of the claim with the following non-exhaustive list of parameters that MAY be included:
     * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
     * `value_type`: OPTIONAL.
 String value determining the type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
     * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included: